Skip to content

 • If no midwife was present at a home birth, you as the parents must register the birth.
 Please contact the relevant registry office as soon as possible.

 • As a rule, children are already insured with their mother and father by law.
-The responsible registry office typically automatically notifies the social insurance upon receiving notification of the child's birth.
-Once the notification has been made, the child receives its own card by mail.
+The responsible registry office typically automatically notifies the relevant social insurance provider upon receiving notification of the child's birth.
+After this, the child receives its own card through the post.

-• When the birth is registered, the Austrian citizenship of the children can also be registered and a certificate of citizenship can be issued.
+• When the birth is registered, the Austrian citizenship of the child can also be registeredregistered () and a certificate of citizenship can be issued.
 The certificate of citizenship is the confirmation that your child has Austrian citizenship.

 • If the parents of a newborn child are not married to each other or if the husband is not the father of the child, the biological father can acknowledge paternity by making a personal statement.
 If an unmarried couple became the parents of a child, the father can also be named on the birth certificate if he acknowledges paternity.
 Acknowledging paternity is a prerequisite for the child's maintenance or legal inheritance rights, among other things.
-It is done by a personal statement by the father in a document before the registrar and is also possible before the birth.
+It is done by the father completing a personal statement in front of the registrar and can also be done before the birth.

 • When submitting the application, the child (from birth, therefore also a baby) must be present in person for identification purposes.
 Proof of the applicant's power of representation must be provided.

-The first issue of travel documents within two years of the child's birth is exempt from fees.
+There are no fees for the first issue of travel documents within two years of the child's birth.
 If the first application is made exactly on the second birthday, the travel document is valid for five years.

 The following is a complete list of the documents that must be brought to the registry office if all of the above-mentioned official procedures are to be completed following the birth.
-The documents required only for the respective official procedure can be called up under the specific link.
-Documents to be submitted in individual cases (e.g. consent of the legal representative for an acknowledgment of paternity of a minor father) are not listed here.
+The documents required for each specific procedure can be found under links provided.
+Documents which may have to be submitted in individual cases (e.g. consent of the legal representative for an acknowledgment of paternity of a minor father) are not listed here.

 • Official photo IDs of the child's parents